Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/11-Reactive-ProgrammingPt.1/Lesson11.md

 However, all 3 diagrams are incomplete: They are all missing the timeline showing the event stream resulting from each of their respective operators.

-> __*TIP:*__ You should be familiar with how the first 2 operators work; they are very similar to their HoF counterparts found in the standard Swift libraries.
+> __*TIP:*__ You should be familiar with how the first 2 operators work; they are very similar to their HoF counterparts found in the standard Swift libraries, except they work with Observable sequence elements.

 **TODO:**
 - Study each one of the diagrams and the description of each operator.